Because of Your Belief

 When the message from the voice ended, Joe shook off his disbelief at what had occurred and pressed the starter button again.
 The car’s engine started without hesitation.
 Shaken with puzzlement, he then slowly drove home and soon fell into a deep sleep that lasted all night long.

 In the coming months, Muscleman Joe began to flex spiritual government of his mind.
 Meditation and visualization became a regular part of his daily routine.
-Just as he deliberately chose which foods that he included in his diet, he learned to deliberately choose which thoughts he allowed entry into his mind.
+Just as he deliberately chose which foods to include in his diet, he learned to deliberately choose which thoughts to allow entry into his mind.
 No longer did he dwell upon negative circumstances.
 It became his ingrained habit to remain strong in his true power; to seek opportunity in every situation.
 By embracing a new vision for his future (through persistent positive thoughts, imbued with the feeling of having already achieved his goals), he finally turned his circumstances around.
 In fact, in some circles he is now better known as Spirit Man Joe.

 Dare to dream (and care for one another).